mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

 When you\'re looking through files or trying to change text, your needs are often ambiguous or approximate.
 Typical searches include:

--   Finding an indeterminate number of things, such as \"one or more zeroes\".
+-   Finding an indeterminate number of things, such as "one or more zeroes".
--   Finding text that can have variants, such as \"color\" and
+-   Finding text that can have variants, such as "color" and "colour", or "gray" and "grey".
-    \"colour\", or \"gray\" and \"grey\".
 -   Extracting parts of text that forms a pattern.
 For instance, suppose you have a list of email addresses such as [somebody@fsf.org](https://web.archive.org/web/20160417194719/mailto:somebody@fsf.org)